function61/varasto/docs/guide_setting-up-local-fs.md

 Each filename is a hash of its content (except the volume descriptor).
 This is known as a [CAS (Content Addressable Storage)](https://en.wikipedia.org/wiki/Content-addressable_storage).
-A CAS-based provides deduplication and integrity checking "for free".
+A CAS provides deduplication and integrity checking by design.

 This same CAS-concept is used for all Varasto volume drivers like cloud disks, but the some details may vary (e.g. most cloud drivers tend not to require subdirectory structure as